Pence won’t appeal judge’s order to testify in Jan. 6 probe

 Pence, who is weighing whether to challenge Trump for the 2024 GOP presidential nomination, could be a crucial witness for Smith as he gathers information about Trump’s actions around Jan.
 6.

-Pence in his memoir detailed conversations he had with Trump in the weeks leading up to that day, writing about how the former president repeatedly pressured him to consider rejecting the 2020 election results.
+The former vice president in his memoir detailed some of the conversations he had with Trump in the weeks leading up to that day, writing about how the former president repeatedly pressured him to consider rejecting the 2020 election results.
 Pence ultimately certified the results, saying that the constitution did not give him the unilateral power to overturn the will of the people.

 The judge’s ruling about Pence’s testimony is separate from an effort by Trump to shield Pence from testifying on executive privilege grounds.
 A federal judge late last month rejected those privilege claims, though Trump and his legal team could still appeal that ruling.